Toshiba Laptop

 Fantastic guide.
 The photography skills are also quite impressive.

-If I only want to change the keyboard (I want to change a Scandinavian one to a US one), do I have to disassemble the entire laptop or is it possible to replace the keyboard without removing the back covers?
+If I only want to change the keyboard (I want to change a Scandinavian keyboard to a US keyboard), do I have to disassemble the entire laptop, or is it possible to replace the keyboard without removing the back covers?

 Thanks